-Reporting Participant Time
+Reporting of Participant Time

-Youth will not enter time electronically.
-They will record their time daily on a paper timesheet/roster, which employers can print from the MBSYEP website www.summerjobs.dc.gov.
+In-person participants will record their time daily on a paper timesheet/roster, which hosts can print from the MBSYEP website www.summerjobs.dc.gov.

-All Supervisors and Payroll Coordinators will receive an email with a link to the online payroll Time Management System (TMS) and log-in instructions to enter the weekly time information for youth supervised.
+All supervisors and payroll coordinators will receive an email with a link to the online payroll Time Management System (TMS) and log-in instructions to enter the weekly time information for youth supervised.